 SEC rules require that, subject to limited exceptions, proved undeveloped reserves may only be booked if they relate to wells scheduled to be drilled within five years after the date of booking.
 This requirement has limited and may continue to limit our ability to book additional proved undeveloped reserves as we pursue our drilling program.
-Moreover, we may be required to write down our proved undeveloped reserves if we do not drill those wells within the required five-year timeframe.
+Moreover, we may be required to write down our proved undeveloped reserves if we do not drill those wells within the required five-year timeframe because they have become uneconomic or otherwise.